cmcilhenny/cmcilhenny.github.io/_posts/2014-06-26-what-is-nodejs.md

 * GOTO first -- next customer

 ######Non-Blocking:
-Given the above scenario, a "non-blocking" implimentation is
+Given the above scenario, a non-blocking implimentation is

 * Take order